 Tendinitis is the inflammation of a tendon (the cord-like structure that connects muscle to bone).
-Tendinitis (also spelled tendonitis) can occur in the foot and ankle and can be caused by using the msucle too much or with excessive and repetitive excercise.
-Other factors can cause tendinitis such as prolonged inactivity or weight gain as well as foot deformities (e.g. flat feet or high-arched rigid feet).
+Tendinitis (also spelled tendonitis) can occur in the foot and ankle and can be caused by using the muscle too much or with excessive and repetitive exercise.
+Other factors that can cause tendinitis are injuries, prolonged inactivity, weight gain as well as foot deformities (e.g. flat feet or high-arched rigid feet).

 There are four major tendons in the foot and ankle that commonly are involved.
 Each will be discussed briefly.

 This affects the large tendon that connects the calf muscles to the back of the heel.
 Pain will usually occur as you lift your heel off the ground while walking or when going up steps.
 This condition may be associated with bursitis (inflammation of the soft tissue in the back of the heel) or a “pump bump” (an enlargement of bone that rubs against the back of your shoe).